“I don’t wanna be the one, but I’m gonna be the one.”Aja the Kween

 Your Stateroom: The Balcony is the BEST

 If you are going to book a room, get one with a balcony.
-We had two twin beds, a small loveseat and coffee table in our room, but add two people and some luggage, and it starts to feel tiny.
-When I felt stressed out, I would just go outside do some yoga or chill and eat.
+We had two twin beds, a small loveseat, and a coffee table in our room, but add two people and some luggage, and it starts to feel tiny.
+When I felt stressed out, I would just go outside do some yoga, or chill and eat.
 I spent plenty of time out there thinking, relaxing, and just existing.
-I brought a bluetooth speaker with me (here’s the model) to kick out some jams.
+I brought a Bluetooth speaker with me (here's the model) to kick out some jams.
 You might meet someone, too.
 Our next door neighbor introduced herself by sticking her head out into our balcony and greeting us with a smile.

 Planning to sit in your room and watch TV, just skip it.
 There's CNN, some ship channels that show you the location of the ship, a live feed of the deck, shopping, and some cartoons.
 Blah.

 Just writing about the activities (or lack thereof) makes me angry.
 I waited for something to wow me, something that screamed, “OMG, if you don't do this, you will regret it.”
 Sadly, it never happened.
 I was starting to feel like Bill Murray in Groundhog's Day.
 My friend received a coupon for the spa with a laughable discount.
 We did attend a comedy show the last night at sea which was pretty good.
 Did I tell you this was a 5-day cruise?

 Each day, the housekeeping staff will leave a pamphlet with what you need to know for the following day.
 I should have known what to expect when the ‘top' entertainment is a selfie challenge, NFL football, and half off at the arcade.
 You can download the full brochures here:

 Monday, January 22nd – A Fun Day at Sea

 Tuesday, January 23nd – A Fun Day At Sea